ChubaOkafor/Bike-Buyers-Analysis/README.md

 - Collaborate with companies to provide bikes as an alternative source of commute to its staff at affordable prices and with discounts for bulk purchases

 ## Limitations
-There wasn't enough data provided on the bikes to provide even more detailed insights on the customers data e.g types of bikes purchased, prices of bikes.
+There was limited data provided on the bikes to provide even more detailed insights on the bike buyers data e.g types of bikes purchased, prices of bikes.